 - Reinsert the dipstick all the way.
 Pull it back out again and check the oil level.

-If the level is between the minimum and maximum lines on the dipstick, the quantity is fine.
-You should book an oil and filter change if you notice any of the following things:
+If you check your engine oil and the level is between the minimum and maximum lines on the dipstick, you have plenty of oil.
+However, that doesn't mean that you don't need an oil and filter change.
+You should book an appointment if you notice any of the following things:

 - Dirty or contaminated engine oil.
 High-quality oil should look smooth and glossy.
 If it's sludgy or full of gunk or other particles, you need an oil change immediately.